Reshaping Reasoning in LLMs: A Theoretical Analysis of RL Training Dynamics through Pattern Selection: Case Studies and Numerical Simulations

-\begin{itemize}[leftmargin=*] \item In the first case, the reference model satisfies the condition in Eq~\ref{eq:case1}, where the overall accuracy exceeds the success rates for all non-optimal reasoning patterns.
-As observed in Fig~\ref{fig:add_exp} (upper left), the model rapidly converges to the optimal reasoning pattern.
+In Section~\ref{subsec:rlvr}, we identified two distinct regimes in RLVR's training dynamics.
+In the first regime (Eq~\ref{eq:case1}), the probability of selecting the optimal reasoning pattern $\pi_{{\btheta}}(\br^* | \bq)$ monotonically increases until convergence.
+In the second regime (Eq~\ref{eq:case2}), the model undergoes an initial entanglement phase and requires a substantially longer training period before transitioning to the dynamics of the first regime and converging to the optimal reasoning pattern $\br^*$.
+We examine both regimes:

-\item For the second case, as established in Theorem~\ref{th:case2}, when there exists a suboptimal reasoning pattern $\br'$ with a higher success rate than the initial overall accuracy, the model initially undergoes an entanglement stage.
-A transition time $T_0$ (defined in Eq~\ref{th:case2}) exists, after which the model transitions to the rapid optimization stage seen in case 1.
-As shown in Fig~\ref{fig:add_exp} (lower left), we consider a scenario where $\gamma_{\pi_{\mathrm{ref}}}$, defined in Eq~\ref{eq:t0}, is large ($\gamma_{\pi_{\mathrm{ref}}}=6$ in this example, as $(0.25 + 0.05)/0.05 = 6$).
-In such cases, the transition time $T_0$ can be substantially long (as it depends on $\gamma_{\pi_{\mathrm{ref}}}^{\gamma_{\pi_{\mathrm{ref}}}}$), which implies significant optimization challenges. \end{itemize}
+\begin{itemize}[leftmargin=*,nosep] \item As demonstrated in Fig.~\ref{fig:exp_case} (upper left), when the reference model satisfies the conditions in Eq~\ref{eq:case1}, where the overall accuracy exceeds the success rates of all non-optimal reasoning patterns, the model converges rapidly to the optimal reasoning pattern.

-We also conduct additional experiments on the Long Arithmetic task (see Section \ref{app:task_details}).
-Specifically, we examine the evolution of the task-specific base model's reasoning pattern distribution across different RLVR steps.
-Our findings reveal that task-specific base models trained with different SFT data distributions, which we treat them as the reference models with different reasoning abilities, lead to distinct training dynamics, as illustrated in Fig~\ref{fig:add_exp} (right).
-The model either converges rapidly to the optimal reasoning pattern or experiences an initial optimization struggle before eventual convergence, aligning with our theoretical analysis of cases 1 and 2, respectively.
-This result also motivates us to perform the following discussion on the role of SFT for RLVR, a standard pipeline in recent LLM post-training process \citep{guo2025deepseek}.
+\item In the second case, corresponding to Theorem~\ref{th:case2}, when a suboptimal reasoning pattern $\br'$ achieves a higher success rate than the initial overall accuracy, the model first experiences an entanglement phase.
+A transition period $T_0$ (defined in Theorem~\ref{th:case2}) must elapse before the model enters the rapid optimization phase characteristic of case 1.
+Fig.~\ref{fig:exp_case} (upper right) illustrates a scenario where $\gamma_{\pi_{\mathrm{ref}}}$ (defined in Eq~\ref{eq:t0}) is large ($\gamma_{\pi_{\mathrm{ref}}}=6$, as $(0.25 + 0.05)/0.05 = 6$).
+In such cases, the transition time $T_0$, which scales with $\gamma_{\pi_{\mathrm{ref}}}^{\gamma_{\pi_{\mathrm{ref}}}}$, becomes prohibitively long, significantly delaying convergence to the optimal reasoning pattern.
+The pattern dynamics in Fig.~\ref{fig:exp_case} clearly demonstrate such entanglement stage, align well with our theoretical result. \end{itemize}